VFM-UDA++: Improving Network Architectures and Data Strategies for Unsupervised Domain Adaptive Semantic Segmentation: Experiments

-\paragraph{Ablation of feature distance loss:} Finally, shown in ~\cref{tab:fdistanceloss}, we evaluated the effect of added feature distance (FD) losses on top of the VFM-UDA training strategies, comparing DaFormer’s feature distance loss to our modern VFM counterpart, which is not used before in the context of UDA.
+Shown in ~\cref{tab:fdistanceloss}, we evaluated the effect of added feature distance (FD) losses on top of the VFM-UDA training strategies, comparing DaFormer’s feature distance loss to our modern VFM counterpart, which is not used before in the context of UDA.
 The VFM feature distance loss benefit is more pronounced in small-scale data settings where it adds +1.0 mIoU over VFM-UDA.
-When using a DINOv2-B feature extractor instead of a DINOv2-L, no benefit was observed.
-Although modest, it shows that a modern version of feature distance loss can help UDA generalization.
+This shows that a modern version of feature distance loss can help UDA performance when using ViT based VFMs.
 In contrast, the DAFormer~\cite{hoyer_daformer_2022} feature distance loss used in SotA non-VFM methods decreases performance with -4.1 mIoU.